-The structure of capillaries facilitates efficient exchange, by maximising Fick’s law.
-Fick’s law states that the rate of diffusion is proportional to the concentration difference and area available for diffusion, whilst being inversely proportional to the diffusion distance.
+Fick’s law states that: “the rate of diffusion is proportional to the concentration difference and area available for diffusion”.
+It also states that: “the rate of diffusion is inversely proportional to the diffusion distance”.

-To maximise area available for diffusion, there are many capillaries supplying the same tissue.
-A constant blood flow through the capillaries maintains a large concentration gradient to allow the molecules to be exchanged with the tissue.
-Additionally, although a singular capillary has a large resistance, many capillaries in parallel reduces the resistance and allows efficient blood supply to the tissues.
-Finally, the diffusion distance is minimised as the endothelium of the capillaries is just one cell thick.
-This enables capillaries to measure only a few micrometres in diameter on average.
+The structure of capillaries facilitates efficient exchange, by optimising Fick’s law.
+To maximise the area available for diffusion, there are many capillaries supplying the same tissue.
+Moreover, constant blood flow through the capillaries maintains a large concentration gradient to allow rapid exchange of molecules with the tissue.
+Additionally, although a singular capillary has greater resistance, many capillaries in parallel reduce the resistance and allow efficient blood supply to the tissues.
+Finally, diffusion distance is minimised as the endothelium of the capillaries is just one cell thick and measures a few micrometres in diameter.

-Finally, if the lungs are unable to ventilate correctly, such as in restrictive lung diseases, a shallower concentration gradient is established, and diffusion rate is impaired.
+Finally, if the lungs are unable to ventilate correctly, such as in restrictive lung diseases, a shallower concentration gradient is established, and the diffusion rate is impaired.